 De Haas (2003) identified a sequence in which real estate investments occur relatively early in the migration cycle and peak 5-14 years after initial migration, to stabilize at a high level.

-8 Ben Ali (1996, p.
-354) observed that the propensity to invest among migrants in the Netherlands, Germany and Belgium was higher than among migrants in France and Spain, although he did not analyze whether this reflects different circumstances in the country of origin or to differences in the characteristics of the migrants.

 Major agricultural investments mostly occurred 15-24 years after migration and investments in non-agricultural private businesses peaked 25-29 years after migration.
-The relatively older international return migrants therefore had the highest inclination to invest in general and the highest monetary share (77.5 percent) in non-farm business investments - this seems to refute the hypothesis that there is a big inter-generational shift in investment priorities9.
-Previous research suggests that one of the very motivations to migrate is to enable the migrant to start his own enterprise upon return.
-Through its investment capital-generating function, migration makes possible the shift from a position of employee to the desired position of self-employment (cf. Heinemeijer et al., 1976, p.
-94; Kagermeier, 1997; Mezdour, 1993, p.
-182).
-Berriane (1997) stressed the importance of transnational bonds between international migrants and family members who stayed in Morocco in explaining investments.
-This became apparent in the concern that migrants expressed in creating small-scale projects in trade or services in order to offer a job to their relatives, so that they could become financially independent.
+The relatively older international return migrants therefore had the highest inclination to invest in general and the highest monetary share (77.5 percent) in non-farm business investments - which seems to refute the hypothesis that there is a big inter-generational shift in investment priorities8.